edgexfoundry/edgex-docs/docs_src/examples/Ch-ExamplesAddingModbusDevice.md

 - Temperature sensor: https://www.audon.co.uk/ethernet_sensors/NANO_TEMP.html
 - User manual: http://download.inveo.com.pl/manual/nano_t/user_manual_en.pdf

+## Important Notice
+To fulfill the [issue #61](https://github.com/edgexfoundry/device-modbus-go/issues/61), there is an important incompatible change after v2 (Ireland release).
+In the Device Profile attributes section, the `startingAddress` becomes an integer data type and zero-based value.
+In v1, `startingAddress` was a string data type and one-based value.

 ## Environment

 You can use any operating system that can install docker and